bhauman/figwheel-main/helper-content/css_reloading.md

 </html>
 ```

+## Ensuring your CSS file can be served

+The above example will work if you place your CSS file in a
+`public/css` directory on the classpath.
+Since the `resources`
+directory is normally on the classpath by convention we can place our
+CSS files `resources/public/css`.

-# Tell Figwheel to watch and reload CSS
+## Tell Figwheel to watch and reload CSS

-You will use the `:css-dirs` config key to tell figwheel to which
+You will use the [`:css-dirs` config key][css-dirs] to tell Figwheel
-directories to watch for CSS file changes.
+to which directories to watch for CSS file changes.

-You can do this one of two ways in the **build file** or in the
+You can do this one of two ways: in the **build file** or in the
 `figwheel-main.edn` file.

-In the current example we are assuming a `dev.cljs.edn` build
+As and example let's assuming a `dev.cljs.edn` build file.
+You can add
-file.
-You can add `:css-dirs` config to the meta-data in the build
-file like so:
+`:css-dirs` config to the metadata in the build file like so:

 ```clojure
 ^{:css-dirs ["resources/public/css"]}